 Return the mushroom bisque to the burner and stir in the cream.
 Cook until heated enough for serving.

 It seems cream in soups is a desirable thing.
-But resist adding more the 1/4 cup of cream.
+But resist adding more than the 1/4 cup of cream.
 Some mushroom bisque recipes add so much cream that it covers up that beautiful mushroom flavor.

 Finally, plate that bad boy and go to town!